DeclanE47/Windows11-Context-Menu-Switcher/README.md

 ## How to Use

 1. **Download the Script**
-   Clone the repository or download the `context_menu_switcher.cmd` file directly.
+   Clone the repository or download the `Right Click Menu Enable.bat` file directly.

 2. **Run as Administrator**
    To apply changes, the script needs to be run with administrator privileges.